marithealth/frontend-interview/README.md

 # Frontend Developer Technical Interview Exercise

-## Overview

-You'll be working on a **Doctor Job Finder** application — a tool that helps doctors browse and filter job listings.
-This exercise is designed to test your debugging skills, problem-solving approach, communication, and ability to work with modern development tools.

-**Duration:** ~60 minutes
-**Focus:** Process over completion — we want to see how you think, communicate, and work through ambiguity

 ## The Application

 A Next.js app with React, Tailwind CSS, and Apollo GraphQL that allows doctors to: